cortside/cortside.authorization/README.md

 - `run.ps1` is a convenience script, if debugging in VisualStudio is not needed
 - you may need to run `update-database.ps1` to update your local database (do not run against SqlTestOnlineApp, as deployments should do that)
-- you may need to run rabbitmq in docker locally, when working with domain event message publication and consumption
-  - run `start-rabbitmq.ps1` - this will start a container and configure queues and subscriptions per the config in the cloned repo
-    - admin UI can be accessed at http://localhost:15672/ with admin/password as credentials